 In addition, it allows customers to purchase NFTs that they may keep or sell back for profit.
 The website offers a large selection of tokens divided into several categories, including DeFi, art, photography, gaming, metaverses, music, and domains.

 And the best part yet?
 Rarible offers all of it at a fair price.

 OpenSea is an NFT marketplace where users may purchase and trade non-fungible tokens.
 Currently, it serves as a marketplace for a wide range of digital goods, such as music, gaming items, domain names, and artwork.
 You need to have an Ethereum wallet in order to purchase and sell NFTs on OpenSea because it is built on the Ethereum blockchain.
 Thankfully, a large number of wallets are supported by OpenSea.

 Rarible vs OpenSea: Comparison

-Now that you know the basics of how OpenSea and Rarible work, let's compare them based on the basis of their audience, supported currencies and wallets, minting, fees and security.
+Now that you know the basics of how OpenSea and Rarible work, let's compare them based on their audience, supported currencies and wallets, minting, fees, and security.

 Rarible vs OpenSea: Target Audience